khushnoodasif/makers/week-8-learn-a-new-language/README.md

 ## Week 8: Learn A New Language

-In this module you'll focus on developing a great process for learning a new language.
-From time to time you should ask yourself this question: what would my plan be if I were to start learning another new language tomorrow?
-You might find that your answer to this question changes during the week.
+In this module I'll focus on developing a great process for learning a new language.

-You'll either be learning Javascript (using the materials outlined below), [Java](https://github.com/makersacademy/java-apprenticeship-module) or [Python](https://github.com/makersacademy/python-music-player-challenges).
-The goals are the same, either way.
-If you're not sure which track you should take, please reach out to your coach.

 ### Javascript

-> For the Javascript track, read on.
-If you're due to learn Java or Python, please go back to the relevant link up there � If you already know some Javascript, please keep an open mind and pay close attention to how the week is structured.
-If you can do this really well, you'll come away with some insights into how to learn new programming languages.

 #### This module's main goals

-By the end of the module all developers can:
+By the end of the module I can:

 * Describe a process for learning a new language
 * Follow an effective process for learning a new language